Duterte impeachment trial faces uncertainty; seven senators likely to vote acquittal

-Partial, unofficial results from the 2025 midterm elections in the Philippines have raised questions about the composition of the Senate for the upcoming impeachment trial of Vice President Sara Duterte.
+Partial, unofficial results from the 2025 midterm elections have raised questions about the composition of the Senate ahead of Vice President Sara Duterte's upcoming impeachment trial.

 Reelectionist senators Bong Go and Bato dela Rosa, along with independent candidate Rodante Marcoleta, rank among the top contenders supporting Duterte.